Xcipher3/bshop/README.md

 ## Features

-- **Multi-Vendor Architecture:** Allows multiple vendors to register, manage their own products, and sell on a single platform.
-- **Customer-Facing Storefront:** A beautiful and responsive user interface for customers to browse and purchase products.
+- **E-Commerce Platform:** A beautiful and responsive user interface for customers to browse and purchase household goods.
-- **Vendor Dashboards:** Dedicated dashboards for vendors to manage products, view sales analytics, and track orders.
-- **Admin Panel:** A comprehensive dashboard for platform administrators to oversee vendors, products, and commissions.
+- **Admin Panel:** A comprehensive dashboard for platform administrators to manage products and orders.
+- **Kenyan Market Focus:** Optimized for the Kenyan market with KSH currency and local categories.

 ## 🛠️ Tech Stack <a name="-tech-stack"></a>